 I have created a list of institutions and their skeletal collections I came across during my PhD research.
 Please note that all of this information is available publicly (through Google searches or institution websites) and only relates to British collections, i.e. archaeological collections excavated in the UK.

-Further to this, I know of other institutions that hold human remains but have not advertised them publicly.
+I know of other institutions that hold human remains but have not advertised them publicly.
 If the collections above do not fulfill your research needs I would recommend getting in touch with other museums or universities.
 The Museums Association allows you to search their database for contact details for thousands of museums and many local museums hold some remains.

 BUT before you start firing off emails to anyone and everyone I recommend reading my guide for some general guidance of what to expect when visiting a museum for research.